Mission: Be remarkable.

-I worked at Sullivan Higdon & Sink full-time (More than a year)
+I have been working at Sullivan Higdon & Sink full-time (Less than a year)

 Advice to Management

+I applied through an employee referral.
 The process took 3 weeks.
-I interviewed at Sullivan Higdon & Sink.
+I interviewed at Sullivan Higdon & Sink (Kansas City, MO).

 You think you're going in to talk with one person and they blindside you with a group interview.
 Could be 4 people at the same time, or it could be as many as 15 depending on the team.